Skip to Main Content

 QUICK ACTION TIPS

-5. Report the incident to your supervisor
+3. Report the incident to your supervisor and safety office

 Biohazard Sharps

-• Dispose in biohazard sharps containers
+• Dispose of in biohazard sharps containers

-• Do not fill sharps containers more than 3/4 full otherwise sharps can bounce back out
+• Do not fill sharps containers more than 3/4 full; otherwise, sharps can bounce back out

 • Do not recap needles

-• Keep track of of all sharps in your experiment
+• Keep track of all sharps in your experiment